 Working on a Tourist Visa |

-Never start working before obtaining a valid work visa, as it is illegal and can lead to fines or deportation. |
+Never start working before obtaining a valid work visa, as it is illegal and can lead to penalties and deportation. |

 Submitting Incomplete Documents |

-Double-check all required paperwork before submission to prevent delays or rejection. |
+Double-check all required documents before submission to prevent delays or rejection. |

 Overstaying a Tourist Visa |